Celeron 7305 vs Core i7-4500U

 So, is Celeron 7305 better than Core i7-4500U?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Core i7-4500U is ahead with a 2.7% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Celeron 7305 pulls ahead with 1.2% better PassMark.
 Celeron 7305 also has the bigger cache pool with 100% larger total L3 cache (8 MB vs 4 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Celeron 7305 is the better fit.
+For streaming, content creation, and heavier multitasking, Celeron 7305 is the stronger fit.
 You are getting 1.2% better PassMark, backed by 5 cores and 5 threads.
-It also carries the larger cache pool with 100% larger total L3 cache (8 MB vs 4 MB).
+It also has the larger cache pool with 100% larger total L3 cache (8 MB vs 4 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Celeron 7305 is the smarter buy today.
-Celeron 7305 is $270 cheaper on MSRP at $128 MSRP versus $398 MSRP, and it gives you 1.2% better PassMark.
-The trade-off is that Core i7-4500U is still the better pure gaming CPU with a 2.7% average FPS lead across 50 shared CPU game tests in our data.
-It is also 214.7% better value on MSRP (19.7 vs 6.3 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Celeron 7305 is the better buy right now.
+Celeron 7305 comes in $270 cheaper on MSRP at $128 MSRP versus $398 MSRP, and it still gives you 1.2% better PassMark.
+The compromise is that Core i7-4500U is still the better pure gaming CPU with a 2.7% average FPS lead across 50 shared CPU game tests in our data.
+It is also 214.7% better value on MSRP (19.7 vs 6.3 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?